Harnessing 'git bulk' for Efficient Multi-Repo Management (with examples)

 Explanation:

-Example output:
+Example Output:

 Code:

-git bulk --addworkspace workspace-name absolute/path/to/root/directory --from absolute/path/to/file
+git bulk --addworkspace workspace_name /path/to/root/directory --from /path/to/file

 Explanation:

-Example output:
+Example Output:

-Use case 5: List all registered workspaces
+Use case 5: List All Registered Workspaces

 Code: